 Pre-bake the crust FIRST before adding lemon topping and performing final baking.
 Bake crust for ~30-35 minutes until crust is getting some golden brown hues.
 Remove from oven when done (you'll immediately pour on filling when crust is cooked.)

 While shortbread crust is baking, zest and juice lemons.
 Set aside 1/2 cup lemon juice in bowl to whisk in starch and flour to ensure they don't clump.
 After whisking, this will basically be an evenly mixed paste that you'll add back to the rest of the lemon juice and whisk again.
 Then add sugar and zest and whisk again.
 In a separate bowl, whisk eggs until evenly beaten.
-Then add the eggs to the blood orange mixture and whisk vigorously again.
+Then add the eggs to the Meyer lemon mixture and whisk vigorously again.
 You'll want to give the mixture one more vigorous whisking just before pouring it onto hot pre-baked shortbread crust.

 Pour lemon filling over pre-baked crust, then return to oven.
 Turn temperature down to 300F, and bake for about 35-45 minutes or until filling is firm in the center.